-I must tell you, Dick, that not all mistakes are corrected.
-If the creditor can verify what they reported is correct, then the error may remain — even if you know it’s wrong.
+I have to tell you, though, that not all mistakes are corrected.
+If a creditor can verify that what they reported is correct, then the error may remain – even if you know that it’s wrong.

 You made your mortgage payment on time, but your lender reports it as missed.
 Why?
 Because the company added an additional flood insurance assessment onto your monthly payment.
 Even if the assessment was added in error — because the lender did not receive your National Flood Insurance Program policy renewal promptly — the payment technically was missed because you didn’t make the required payment for that month.